flatiron/formful/README.md

 Here is a code example of using formful as a stand-alone server: <a href="https://github.com/flatiron/formful/blob/master/examples/server.js">https://github.com/flatiron/formful/blob/master/examples/server.js</a>

-### TODO: SCREENSHOTS

 # Validation

-Formful will respect Resourceful validation through [revalidator](http://github.com/flatiron/revalidator).
-Not all property types and formats are fully implemented yet, but they are all coming soon.
+Formful will respect [Resourceful](http://github.com/flatiron/resourceful) validation through [revalidator](http://github.com/flatiron/revalidator).
+Not all property types and formats are fully implemented in Formful yet, but they are all coming soon.

 Here is an example of trying to create a new creature without a valid email.
 Bad creature!